Best Travel Insurance for Domestic Trips (2026)

 • Cost (40%): Cost evaluation ranks premiums for standard domestic trip scenarios.
 Lower premiums earn higher scores when coverage remains comparable.

-• Coverage (30%): Coverage analysis measures seven key metrics: trip cancellation and interruption limits, emergency medical coverage, medical evacuation benefits, baggage loss protection, baggage delay reimbursement, travel delay coverage, and missed connection benefits.
-Plans with higher limits and more comprehensive protection score better.
+• Coverage (30%): Coverage analysis measures seven key metrics: trip cancellation and interruption limits, emergency medical coverage, medical evacuation benefits, baggage loss protection, baggage delay reimbursement, travel delay coverage and missed connection benefits.
+Plans with higher limits and broader protection score better.

 • Financial stability (5%): Financial stability uses AM Best ratings to assess each company's ability to pay claims.
 A+ rated companies receive perfect stability scores.